-It’s the policy of the ABC NO REFUNDS.
+As a policy Arctic Bicycle Club does not refund race fees.
 Planning and developing an athletic event that ensures adequate support and supplies for participants is difficult.
 We rely on the registration information to provide us with an accurate participant count.
 Because this is vital to the success of our events, there will be no refunds once a registration has been processed.

 You will receive a cloth race number at your first event that is pinned to the right side of your body and used for the remainder of the season..
 At check- in for each event you will receive a corresponding seat post timing tag that you strap to your seat post.
 Make sure your race number and timing tag are clearly visible to ensure an accurate time .
 We ask that you return the seat post tag at the end of each event to ensure it is available at the next event.
 If you lose your cloth bib number please inform the race director at check in.

 A standard road bike is generally the most common bike for road events.
 You can ride any type of bike technically as long as the specific event allows it.
 The two most common types for bikes are the standard road and the time trial bike.
 Time trial bikes are not allowed in any event with a mass start or when drafting is allowed.